lucasktlee/posts/static/colophon.md

 I use [Sass](http://sass-lang.com/) as my <abbr title="Cascading Style Sheets">CSS</abbr> preprocessor.
 (The previous theme used [stylus](https://learnboost.github.io/stylus/), but I found myself drawn to the more active community of Sass users because I did not want to have to re-invent the wheel on a regular basis.)
 Ghost uses the excellent (if slightly more verbose than I would like) [Handlebars](http://handlebarsjs.com) templating language for its templates.
 I use [Picturefill](http://scottjehl.github.io/picturefill/) for responsive images and [Prism](http://prismjs.com/) for code highlighting.

-The code for this blog is written in [Sublime Text](http://www.sublimetext.com/) on an [Apple Mac](http://www.apple.com/mac/).
-Posts are written with [Sublime Text](http://www.sublimetext.com/) on a Mac.
+The code for this blog is written with [Atom](https://atom.io) on an [Apple Mac](http://www.apple.com/mac/).
+Posts are written with Atom on a Mac.